Rhodes Canada Scholarship

 - Be domiciled in Canada.

-- Have reached your 18th birthday and not passed your 24th birthday at 01 October 2020 (must have been born after October 1, 1996 and on or before October 1, 2002) or for older candidates who completed their first undergraduate degree later than usual, must have not reached your 27th birthday (must have been born after October 1, 1993) and your first undergraduate degree must have or will be awarded on or before October 1, 2019.
+- Must be at least 18 and have not reached your 24th birthday at 01 October 2021 (must have been born after October 1, 1997 and on or before October 1, 2003) or for older candidates who completed their first undergraduate degree later than usual, must have not reached your 27th birthday (must have been born after October 1, 1994) AND your first undergraduate degree must have or will be awarded on or before October 1, 2020.

 The Rhodes Trust focuses on four criteria which are used in the selection of Scholars: